aghasemi/blog/Content.md

 is no longer syntactically wrong, but simply a contraction of `final var x = new MyClass()`.
 This is purely a syntactic sugar, resolved at compile-time by the compiler or even some "pre-processor".

 7. I cannot think of any scenario where this change breaks compatibility with existing codebases.
 I may be wrong, but it seems to me that `final` is never followed by a variable name in valid Java code.
 Does it?

-To me, such a change could be strong encouragement and motivator for following best practices and writing more robust Java code.
+8. To me, such a change could be strong encouragement and motivator for following best practices and writing more robust Java code.

-## Post #1
+## First Post

 This is my first post